 Tornio has been a central trading and meeting place of the North Calotte since the 17th century.
 It received its town charter in 1621.

 The archipelago's fantastic sand beaches, unspoiled nature, and unique wildlife can be experienced by everyone all year round.
 The Tornionjoki-river is the longest free-flowing river in Northern Europe.
 The river creates a feeling of solidarity and community.
-The famous Kukkolankoski rapids (16 km north of the city center) are an unforgettable experience for the visitors.
+The famous Kukkolankoski rapids (16 km north of the city centre are an unforgettable experience for the visitors.
 (Source: Tornio)

 The city forms a cross-border twin city together with Haparanda on the Swedish side.
 Tornio and Haparanda are currently set to merge under the names TornioHaparanda and HaparandaTornio.
 A new city center is under construction on the international border and several municipal services are shared.
 The towns also share a joint golf course, situated astride the border.
 The IKEA store in Haparanda has signposting in Finnish as well as in Swedish, and all prices are signposted in two currencies.
 (Source: Wikipedia)